FNNDSC/mi2b2/README.md

 The user can start a collaboration session from any of the visualization tabs as the collaboration owner.
 He/She can also joint to an existing collaboration session by pressing the "Enter existing collab room" button, entering the session id in the "room id" input and then clicking the "Go!" button.
-The Google’s
-login and authorization windows will then pop up and after successful completion a new visualization tab is created as before.
-However in this case the neuroimage data are remotely accessed from GDrive rather
+The Google’s login and authorization windows will then pop up and after successful completion a new visualization tab is created as before.
+However in this case the neuroimage data are remotely accessed from GDrive rather than locally.
-than locally.

-Please take a look at the [[viewerjs.Viewer's wiki](https://github.com/FNNDSC/viewerjs/wiki) to learn how to interact with the VObj through peripheral device controls.
+Please take a look at the [viewerjs.Viewer's wiki](https://github.com/FNNDSC/viewerjs/wiki) to learn how to interact with the embedded VObj through peripheral device controls.

+A live deployed version is running here: <http://fnndsc.github.io/mi2b2/>

 ### Pre-requisites:
 * NodeJs - http://nodejs.org/